cool00geek/SlugDiningBot/README.md

+---
+layout: default
+---

-# Dining Hall Scraper
+# Slug Dining Bot

-A Simple webscraper to get the UCSC dining hall menus
+A bot to see the food items currently being served at the UCSC dining halls from your favorite communication platforms!

 ## Bot - Telegram